jyoeymama/Yeeps-APK-Library/README.md

 WARNING: I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO YOUR GAME, HEADSET, OR ACCOUNT!
 FELLOW HACKERS BEWARE!
 YOU CAN GET BANNED FOR HACKING!
 (my game got corrupted from a failed hack attempt lol) If you are a modder and have made sucessfull mods from yeeps, Id love to get a video if you can, send the video to: jyomama28@gmail.com

+Incase anyone is curios about how my game looked when it got corrupted here you go!

 <img width="1280" height="720" alt="Welcome To The Yeeps APK Library!" src="https://github.com/user-attachments/assets/1214f66a-3c74-4c65-ba08-c06e85f613b9" />